rayaanoidPrime/pragents/README.md

 ## 🎯 Strategy Types

-## 🔮 Coming Soon
+## 🔮 Upcoming Features

-We're actively working on the following features:
+We're actively working on the following enhancements:

-- 🎯 **Strategy Types** - More Strategy Types backend for debate and Continous Discussion
+- 🎯 **Strategy Types** - More Strategy Types backend for debate and Continuous Discussion
 - 📝 **Code Execution** - Run and test code snippets directly in the chat
 - 🔄 **Workflow Builder** - Create custom agent workflows with a visual editor
 - 🌐 **Multi-source Data Connectors** - Connect to various data sources
+- 🏗️ **Data Engineering Specific MCP Server** - Optimized for data engineering workflows
+- 🧠 **Deep Thinking for Data Engineering** - Enhanced reasoning capabilities for complex data problems
+- 💾 **Database with histories** - Persistent conversation storage with vectordbs for semantic search and caching

 ## 🧩 Architecture